C-470 Project Development and Environment (PD&E) Study

 Reports, presentation, display boards, handouts, and other materials for this PD&E study will be made available on the Documents and Publications page of this website as they are finalized and approved.
 Please check regularly for updates.

 After this study is complete the resulting recommendations will be advanced into the design phase, which is currently funded for fiscal year 2021.
 Following the design phase, if needed, will be the right-of-way acquisition phase, followed by construction.
 The entire process can take several years, depending on the nature of the improvement recommendations and available funding.

 When will the study be finished?

-This PD&E Study began in May of this year and is anticipated to complete in approximately 3 years.
+This PD&E Study began in May 2015 and is anticipated to complete in Summer 2019.
 Click here to view the study schedule.